CoCo: Controllable Counterfactuals for Evaluating Dialogue State Trackers: Experiments

 \subsection{Main results}

-Before we begin reporting our results, it is important to note that several different post-processing strategies (e.g., output cleaning, employing semantic dictionary mapping) are used by different DST models.
+Before reporting our results, it is important to note that several different post-processing strategies are used by different DST models.
 To make a fair comparison across different models, we follow the same post-processing strategy employed by \textsc{SimpleTod} evaluation script for \textsc{Trade} and \textsc{TripPy} as well.
 We summarize our main results in Figure \ref{fig:main_result}.
-While all three DST models are quite robust to back-translation (BT), their performance significantly drop on counterfactual conversations generated by each of \textsc{VS}, \textsc{CoCo} and \textsc{CoCo+} compared to MultiWOZ held-out set accuracy (original).
+While all three DST models are quite robust to back-translation (BT) \footnote{Similar to \textsc{CoCo}, we back-translate only the turns with non-empty turn-level belief states and apply slot-value match filter.
+We fall back to original user utterance if none of the paraphrases passes the filter.}, their performance significantly drop on counterfactual conversations generated by each of \textsc{VS}, \textsc{CoCo} and \textsc{CoCo+} compared to MultiWOZ held-out set accuracy (original).

 {\textbf{Unseen Slot-Value Generalization.}} We analyze the effect of unseen slot values for the two dictionaries (\textit{I} and \textit{O}) introduced in the previous section compared to the original set of slot values that have large overlap with the training data.
 Results presented on the left part of Figure \ref{fig:main_result} show that the performance of DST models significantly drops up to 11.8\% compared to original accuracy even on the simple counterfactuals generated by \textsc{VS} strategy using in-domain unseen slot-value dictionary (\textsc{I}).
 Furthermore, using out-of-domain slot-value dictionary (\textsc{O}) results in about 10\% additional drop in accuracy consistently across the three models.
 Consistent and similar drop in accuracy suggests that \textsc{Trade}, \textsc{SimpleTod}, and \textsc{TripPy} are almost equally susceptible to unseen slot values.